-I came here while staying in Michamvi because it was located down the beach.
+I came here while staying in Michamvi at the beautiful Matlai Hotel because it was located down the beach.
 I didn’t have high expectations because I was expecting another tourist trap in a sea of many other tourist traps in Zanzibar.
 However, I was quite surprised at just how pretty it was when seeing it in person.
 Pictures look cool for sure, but it was even better to see it in person.

 If you’re visiting Zanzibar and are staying in the area, I would highly recommend a visit to this place.
 This post will tell you everything you need to know about eating at The Rock Restaurant in Zanzibar.